blehtela/gamjet-analysis/README.txt

 To-do later:
 - update h2r9vspt r9 binning.
 Check if r9 cut makes sense at pT>230 GeV for Photon200 trigger, and if efficiency drops too much

+w26: Using golden JSON (27.5.) to run 2024 prompt data.
+This is also the first version used for re-reco (ECALRATIO).
 w25: Added hgam50t to control-directory (tight 50GeV photon trigger); updated daily JSON (27.5.); updated lumi-files accordingly; still using same jetveto and same JEC as previous versions.
 w24: Same as w23, but used for running with golden json.
 w23: Added time-stability histograms for high jet-eta regions (3 <= eta < 4 and 4<= eta < 5).
 Added use of HF branches (composition: EM vs hadronic).
 Use new daily json (22.5.).